 WHICH IS BEST FOR MY CHILD: RAINWEAR OR SHELL FABRIC?

 Since shell garments work so well with the layering principle, are more flexible in the fabric, and are made of a durable material, many people prefer shell over traditional rainwear.

-So give some thought to how your child usually uses their outerwear, and then make your choice based on what is best for you both.
+So give some thought to how your baby, toddler or child usually uses their outerwear, and then make your choice based on what is best outerwear jacket for you both.

-Polarn O. Pyret has wind and waterproof shell trousers and jackets with taped seams in durable materials that breathe.
-Everything you need to stay happy, warm and dry.
+Polarn O. Pyret shell range includes wind and breathable waterproof trousers and jackets with taped seams in durable materials that breathe.
+Everything your child needs to stay happy, warm and dry.

 Our shell garments have a waterproof rating of over 10,000 mm.
 Waterproof clothing is rated by using a water column to indicate how much water pressure a garment can withstand before it starts to leak.
 A garment with a waterproof rating of at least 2,000 mm can be called waterproof if it has taped seams.
 A good functional garment that breathes should be able to withstand a water column of 10,000 mm.
 Our waterproofing process is PFC free since 2015, so can be confident that your children wear their PO.P Outerwear without unpleasant chemicals being used in the preparation of our clothes.

 Our kids waterproof trousers have detachable and adjustable braces and pre-bent legs for increased mobility.
 The waist and ends of the legs are adjustable, and the elastic foot straps make sure the trousers stay in place and don’t ride up.
 The foot straps are held in place with buttons and can be easily replaced if needed.
 The shell trousers have a zip in the side to make dressing and undressing as quick and simple as possible.
 3M reflectors provide 360-degree visibility.